 During the first two semesters, the students take two core courses in each of the three core areas of Economic Theory: Microeconomics, Macroeconomics and Econometrics, as well as one course of Analytical Methods and one course on Current Topics of Economic Research.
-During the second year, students take four field courses that give them the opportunity to acquire expertise in the research area they are interested in.
+During the third semester, students take one more course on Current Topics of Economic Research and three field courses that give them the opportunity to acquire expertise in the research area they are interested in.
+Depending on course availability, a student might take some field courses during the fourth semester.
+Moreover, during the fourth semester, students are also expected to write a research paper, which must contain original research.